munificent/craftinginterpreters/book/optimization.md

-Since the sign bit is always present even if the number is zero, that implies that "positive zero" and "negative zero" have different bit representations and, indeed, IEE 754 does distinguish those.
+Since the sign bit is always present even if the number is zero, that implies that "positive zero" and "negative zero" have different bit representations and, indeed, IEEE 754 does distinguish those.

 </aside>